StevenACoffman/prometheus-operator-alerts/README.md

 # prometheus-operator-alerts
 Add slack or smtp alerts to prometheus operator

+## deploy.sh

+This script will use helm to install the prometheus operator and kube-prometheus charts, and configure them to send alerts to slack OR email (not both).

+## generate-alert-manager-config-secret.sh

+This script will replace the alert-manager secret with a revised version.
+Handy to iterate over solutions rapidly.

+### What else?

+If you install the vanilla prometheus operator and kube-prometheus, it's hard to know what all is where.
+It's also hard to compare it to solutions like [the non-helm prometheus operator](https://github.com/camilb/prometheus-kubernetes) or [other prometheus setups](https://github.com/kayrus/prometheus-kubernetes).

+You should also know that there is work to centralize Grafana dashboards and Prometheus alerts for Kubernetes in the [monitoring-mixin](https://github.com/kubernetes-monitoring/kubernetes-mixin) project.

 ```
 kubectl get secret  alertmanager-kube-prometheus -o go-template='{{ index .data "alertmanager.yaml" }}' | base64 -D
 ```